 4. The location management server in the primary MC system sends the on-demand location information request to the location management server in the partner MC system.

 5. The location management server in the partner MC system checks if the provided information along with the configuration permit the request to proceed.
+It checks whether the requested location management client in the partner MC system is authorised to share its location information with the requesting location management client in the primary MC system.

 NOTE 2: Whether the authorization check is a specific MC service user based check or is a general policy check is outside the scope of this procedure.